astronautlabs/bitstream/README.md

 > **Important:** You must specify `elementLength` in order for the library to know how many bits each
 > number in the array is in the bitstream.

-You can also read signed and floating point numbers by specifying the `options.number.format` option (see Number Fields for more information).
+You can read signed integers and floating point values instead of unsigned integers by specifying the `options.number. format` option (see Number Fields for more information).

+When handling arrays, the length parameter of `@Field()` is used to represent the item count for the array by default.
+Alternatively (and mainly for historical reasons) you can also set the `options.array.count` property.

 #### Derived lengths